 Final Touches to My Spring Mantel

-I thought that the white pitcher looked a little lost against the white background so I added my new oval wood and metal tray from Decor Steals for some contrast.
+I thought that the white pitcher looked a little lost against the white background so I added an oval wood and metal tray for some contrast.
 I like that it brings more warmth to the mantel.
+Here is a similar oval wood tray.

 Now I was ready for the candles and candlesticks.
-Deborah had tall skinny black candlesticks and white tapers.
-I had neither, but I did have my wood vintage candlesticks which I love.
-I also had 2 pink (yes, pink!) piller candles in my stash.
+My wood vintage candlesticks would be perfect.
+I also had 2 pink (yes, pink!) pillar candles in my stash.
 They would be perfect for my spring mantel vignette.

 I did add one more sprig of eucalyptus for more fullness and height.